ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/clustering_with_aws_s3.md

 ---
-description: When you are using a clustering configuration, you can store binary files on Amazon AWS S3.
+description: When you're using a clustering configuration, you can store binary files on Amazon AWS S3.
 ---

 # Clustering with Amazon AWS S3